 Visitor Origins

 Distance visitors travel to your enterprise % of clientele How would they arrive at your destination? (e.g. cruise ship, en route to Glacier National Park, a packaged tour through your enterprise, part of a Route 66 tour, an excursion during Gathering of Nations) What type of guest usually visits?
 What state/country are they arriving from?

 Up to 100 miles

 100 miles +

-Out of State
+Out of state

 International

-Estimated total individu al visitors/year: Estimate ed total groups hosted/year r:
+Estimated individual visitors/year: Estimated groups hosted/year:

 Does your region attract international visitors?
-Identify specific countries or regions.
+Identify top inbound markets.

 Food For Thought: Your local state tourism agency can usually provide research on the state's top domestic and international markets.
-For a better understanding of current visitors to your state and potential customers, try googling your State and top international visitor markets.
-Here's an example of a page from the State of Montana:
+For a better understanding of your potential customers, try Googling your State and "top international visitor markets".

+An example of a page from the State of Montana: